 Pumpkin seeds are edible seeds, usually consumed after roasting.
 Pumpkin (kaddu in Hindi) is commonly available all over India and many other countries.
 But did you know, even Pumpkin seeds are edible and can impart amazing benefits.
 Pumpkin also known as ‘Kaddu’ in hindi belongs to Cucurbitaceae plant family.
 It is a very common vegetable (which is basically a fruit) in Indian Kitchens and consumed as a main course or a dessert.

-Benefits of Pumpkin seeds are known from ages but still need more attention from millennials.
-These all small packs of natural power and nutrition booster rich in fatty acids, minerals, vitamins and dietary fibres.
+Benefits of Pumpkin seeds (kaddu-ke-beej) are known from ages but still need more attention from millennial.
+These all small packs of natural power and nutrition booster rich in fatty acids, minerals, vitamins and dietary fiber.

 Next time whenever you bring pumpkin don’t throw the seeds.
 Collect, wash and dry the seeds.
-Here are listed down different ways to eat the pumpkin seeds,
+Here are different ways to eat the pumpkin seeds –

 Raw or Roasted with outer shell :

 Some people prefer to eat straight from the pumpkin and get all the nutritional benefits.
 Although it doesn’t taste best when raw.
 But if roasted well, the seeds taste well with the outer shell also.
 Roasting also makes it crunchy and easy to bite.

 You can crack the outer shell of the pumpkin seed by your teeth and take out the seed.
 Then roast them in with some olive oil and enjoy as a snack.
 Add salt if you like.
 However, seeds without shell are also available in the market and will make job easy.